Izzy Hoyland: 2003–2007

 Although Izzy claims to have never stopped being in love with Paul, she tries to get back into a relationship with Karl.
 Karl has no interest in Izzy because of his resentment towards her, and the fact that he is trying to get back together with Susan.
 Karl accepts a ride home from Izzy and once they get to his apartment, she gives him too much sleeping medication.
 This causes him to believe that Izzy is Susan and he begs her to stay the night.
 Susan discovers that Izzy is pregnant and when she asks her who the father of her baby is, Izzy denies it is Karl's.

 Izzy moves to London and begins an affair with Pete Gartside (Daniel Schutzmann), a married professional football player.
 Pete breaks up with Izzy when the tabloid interest in their relationship impacts his career.
 When sleeping on a public bench, Izzy notices Karl and Susan, who are in London after visiting their son, Malcolm.
 Izzy later approaches Susan, who agrees to help her reunite with Pete.
 After Pete agrees to take Izzy back, he realises that Karl is the father of her baby and convinces her to inform him.
 Izzy turns up at Karl and Susan's wedding and goes into labour.
 Karl is then forced to deliver her daughter, Holly (Chaya Broadmore).
 Susan overhears Izzy saying that Karl is Holly's father and she tells him when they arrive home.
 Karl later tells Susan that Izzy would like her to be Holly's godmother and she agrees.
-In 2013, Izzy sends Holly (Lucinda Armstrong Hall) to stay with Karl and Susan, while she goes on a cruise with her new partner.